 Member Position Meetings attended

-Gobind Sahney Executive Chairman 4 of 4
+Gobind Sahney Executive Chairman 3 of 3

-Daniel Swick Chief Operating Officer 4 of 4
+Daniel Swick Chief Operating Officer 1 of 3

-Jason Sutherland Non-Executive Director 4 of 4
+Jason Sutherland Non-Executive Director 3 of 3

-The Board is pleased with the high level of attendance and participation of Directors at Board and committee meetings.
+The Board is pleased with the high level of attendance and participation of Directors at Board and committee meetings, with Danny Swick's non-attendance being at meetings dated after his departure.
 Attendance at Committee meetings is detailed in the respective Committee reports.